VitamintK/Capoless/README.md

 Because I was tired of transposing chords in my head for every song whose chords were written to be played with a capo.

-Also, to learn Javascript and how to make a Chrome extension.
-(Shoutout to [Cloud-to-Butt](https://github.com/panicsteve/cloud-to-butt) because I stole the structure of the code from there.)
+Also, I wanted to learn Javascript and how to make a Chrome extension.

 Installation
 ------------